Squirkey89/Rock-Paper-Scissor-portfolio-project/README.md

   Here is the code:```link rel="shortcut icon" href="assets/images/android-chrome-192x192.png"```

 **Media**
   * All the images used in the website were taken from [shutterstock](.https://www.shutterstock.com/).
   * The icon used for the websites favicon was created and downloaded from [Favicon Generator](https://favicon.io/).
+  * The emojis that I used in the game were taken from [getemoji](https://getemoji.com/).

 # Acknowledgments<div id='id-acknowledgements'>
    * My mentor for the useful feedback direction and guidance.